rhine3/audiomoth-guide/guide.md

 ## Citing this guide
 If you find this guide helpful, please share it!
 It is available in both [PDF](https://github.com/rhine3/audiomoth-guide/raw/master/guide.pdf) and [Markdown](https://github.com/rhine3/audiomoth-guide/raw/master/guide.md) formats.

 The guide and the other materials in this repository are licensed under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/).
-Please feel free to use and modify them with attribution.
+Please feel free to use and modify them with [attribution as described in the license](https://github.com/rhine3/audiomoth-guide/blob/1f9192ac3d41a9a1f7a362bc7471943d0db49380/LICENSE.txt#L210-L259).

 You may cite the guide as follows, replacing the `<>` with the DOI in the image at the top of this document.
 ```
-Rhinehart, Tessa A (2020).
+Rhinehart, Tessa A (2021).
 AudioMoth: a practical
 guide to the open-source ARU.
 GitHub repository:
 https://github.com/rhine3/audiomoth-guide.
 DOI: <>
 ```